 Every babysitting cooperative needs ground rules.
-Establishing rules for your babysitting cooperative is easier before you open up your co-op to new members.
+Setting rules for your babysitting cooperative is easier before you open up your co-op to new members.
 How detailed your co-op's guidelines are depends on how much you want to control the group, the size of your co-op and how you plan to credit and debit co-op members for using babysitting services.
-Start your cooperative off right with solid babysitting rules for your sitters cooperative that protect each family.
+Start your sitters' cooperative off right with solid babysitting rules that protect each family.

 01 of 10